 The seminar on "Hot topics on Bioinformatics" for the students that attended the lecture taught in winter 2016/17, will take place on Thursdays from 11:30 - 13:00 in room 301.

 You can find the contact data of your supervisors here.

 There are two places available for students that attended the winter lecture "Introduction to Bioinformatics".
 If you want to participate please contact me via email.

 Kick-off meeting on April 27 at 14:00 in room 301

-We will form three teams with 3 students each and then I will schedule 3 additional individual milestone meetings during the semester with each team.
+We will schedule a total of 3 individual milestone meetings during the semester with each of the two teams.

 Described in this PDF here.